LAST UPDATED JUNE 2020

-Familiar branded solutions like Scott® can increase the perception of cleanliness and improve users’ satisfaction.
-And now, with our Elevated Scott® Design—a pattern enhancement on some of our best towel and tissue products—your employees and guests can see the difference.
+Familiar branded solutions like Scott® and Kleenex® can increase the perception of cleanliness and improve users’ satisfaction.
+And now, with our Elevated Scott® and Kleenex® Designs— pattern enhancements on some of our best towel and tissue products—your employees and guests can see the difference.

-Preferred four-to-one3 over standard towel offerings, the unique pattern enhancement features the iconic Scott® Brand on every sheet.
+Preferred four-to-one3 over standard towel offerings, the unique pattern enhancement features the iconic Scott® Brand or the most loved Kleenex® Brand on every sheet.

-If you’re thinking about switching to paper hand towels from jet air dryers, consider Scott® Brand, by far the first choice considered by US washroom product purchasers.
+If you’re thinking about switching to paper hand towels from jet-air dryers, consider that branded Scott® and Kleenex® washroom products, doubles purchase intent with choosers.

-Our products have consistently used paper innovations (like our fast-drying Absorbency Pockets towel technology) for a better towel and bath tissue experience.
-And now, the most hygienic systems on the market today are fully enclosed, touchless and require refills less often, explained Stephanie Martin, Ph.D., Research Technical Leader (Product) at Kimberly-Clark Professional.
+Our products have consistently used paper innovations (like our fast-drying Airflex™ towel technology) for a better towel and bath tissue experience.
+And now, the most hygienic systems on the market today are fully enclosed wipe clean, touchless and require refills less often, explained Stephanie Martin, Ph.D., Research Technical Leader (Product) at Kimberly-Clark Professional®.

-“Scott® Control touchless dispensers are designed to help minimize the spread of dirt and germs, and ultra-compact designs fit into tight spaces so you can provide a hand-hygiene solution anywhere.
-They’re easy to clean and disinfect, and users only take the amount of product needed—the paper hasn’t been touched or exposed to the environment.
+“KCP’s Aquarius dispensers are designed to help minimize the spread of dirt and germs, and have been proven to be the most hygienic dispensers vs the competition4.
+They’re easy to clean and disinfect with no dirt traps they are one wipe clean, and users only take the amount of product needed—the paper hasn’t been touched or exposed to the environment.“

-“We do recognize that not every company is ready to upgrade to touchless technologies,” Martin continued.
-“For those that can’t, we’re here to help them create a hygiene improvement plan that meets them where they are—whatever their industry, type of facility or operations.
+“KCP is here to help companies create a hygiene improvement plan that meets them where they are—whatever their industry, type of facility or operations.“

 “For example, we have a lot of great resources to help companies implement more hygienic hand cleaning and drying protocols,” she said.
 “We can assist them with determining which disinfectants work best with different materials, and the right products for their general surface cleaning.
 Clean hands plus clean surfaces work together to help minimize exposure to germs.”